yumyum0812/UnityDisplayTweaker-Xposed/README.md

 ## Supported Environment
 - OS: Android
-- Minimum Xposed API: 93
+- Minimum Xposed API Version: 93
-- Game ABI: armeabi-v7a or arm64-v8a (Not supported on armeabi, x86, x86_64, etc)
+- Game ABI: armeabi-v7a or arm64-v8a

 ## Note
 - May not work on all Unity games.
+- Not work on x86, x86_64 games.
-- Modifies game memory, which can result in a ban.
+- This module modifies game memory, which can result in a ban.
 Use at your own risk.
-- Cringy code.
-- Trash technology.